The Backrooms

-The Backrooms is an online urban legend originating from a creepypasta posted on a 2019 4chan thread.
-One of the most well-known examples of the Internet aesthetic of liminal spaces, which depicts usually busy locations as unnaturally empty, the Backrooms was first described as a maze of empty office rooms that can only be entered by "noclipping out of reality".
+The Backrooms are a fictional location originating from a 2019 4chan thread.
+One of the best known examples of the liminal space aesthetic, the Backrooms are usually portrayed as an impossibly large extradimensional expanse of empty rooms, accessed by exiting ("no-clipping out of") reality.

-As its popularity grew, internet users expanded upon the original concept by creating different levels and entities which inhabit the Backrooms.
-Fan-made video games, collaborative fiction wikis and YouTube videos have also been created: a series of horror shorts created by YouTuber Kane Pixels in 2022 is credited with popularizing Backrooms content on the platform, and he is slated to direct a film adaptation of his Backrooms videos.
+Internet users have expanded on the concept of the Backrooms, introducing concepts such as "levels" and hostile creatures that inhabit the space.
+In early 2022, American YouTuber Kane Parsons started a series of Backrooms short films on YouTube, which went viral.
+The videos have been credited with igniting a surge in Backrooms content and taking the concept into the mainstream.
+Parsons is slated to direct a film adaptation of his series produced by A24.

+History

 Original creepypasta

-On May 12, 2019, an anonymous user started a thread on /x/, 4chan's paranormal-themed board, asking users to "post disquieting images that just feel 'off.
-One of the posts was the original photo of the Backrooms: a picture of a large carpeted, open room with yellow wallpaper and fluorescent lighting on a Dutch angle.
-It is not known where the photo was taken.
+Between 2011 and 2018, a photograph of a large, carpeted room with fluorescent lights and dividing walls circulated on various message boards, and on May 12, 2019, an anonymous user started a thread on /x/, 4chan's paranormal-themed board, asking users to "post disquieting images that just feel 'off,'" accompanying the thread with the photograph.

-Another user replied to this post with the first description of the Backrooms:
+Another user replied to this post, giving the image its name and supplying the first description of the Backrooms:

-Impact and fandom
+Growth and fandom

-As the creepypasta grew in popularity, users began to share stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.
+Days after the original creepypasta, users began to share stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.
 A fandom began to develop around the Backrooms and creators expanded upon the original iteration of the creepypasta by creating additional floors or "levels" and entities which populate them.
-Happy Mag noted in particular two other levels: Level 1, a level with industrial architecture, and Level 2, a darkly lit level with long service tunnels, with the original version named Level 0.
+Two notable levels include: Level 1, a level with industrial architecture, and Level 2, a darkly lit level with long service tunnels, with the original version named Level 0.

 As new levels were devised in r/backrooms, a faction of fans who preferred the original Backrooms split off from the fandom.
 A Reddit user named Litbeep created another subreddit called r/TrueBackrooms focusing only on the original version.
 ABC News said that unlike fandoms surrounding existing properties, the lack of a canonical Backrooms made "drawing a line between authentic storytelling and jokes" difficult.
-It grouped the Backrooms into an "emerging genre of collaborative online horror" which also included the SCP Foundation.
-Wikis hosted on Fandom and Wikidot dedicated to the Backrooms lore were established.
 By March 2022, r/backrooms had over 157,000 members.

+The fandom steadily expanded onto other platforms with the upload of videos on Twitter and TikTok.
+Various wikis hosted on FANDOM and Wikidot dedicated to the lore and worldbuilding of The Backrooms were established.
 Dan Erickson, creator of the television series Severance (2022), named the Backrooms as one of his many influences while working on the series.